New SAT Essay Tips: Understanding the Test

 - They want the SAT essay to mimic a typical college writing assignment.
 They expect you to prove yourself as a skilled reader and mature writer; thus, avoidable errors of fact or interpretation will be counted against you.

-Collectively, the individuals who read SAT essays must grade an estimated 2 million essays per year.
+Collectively, the individuals who grade SAT essays must read an estimated 2 million essays per year.
 Write with these readers in mind.

 - They are paid to read your entire essay, so you’re not obligated to “hook” or entertain them.
 This isn’t the time to be cute or witty.

 - They read quickly and assign scores based on a first general impression.
-Make your thesis statement simple and direct so your essay will be easy to follow.
+Write a simple and direct thesis statement so your essay will be easy to follow.

 - They are probably tired, so make sure your essay is clear and highly readable.
 Keep the flow of ideas clean, and make paragraph indentations obvious.